Last Updated on April 11, 2021.

 These are all Microphone specific preamps, but there are also Instrument specific ones available that are designed to optimize the tone of a specific instrument, such as Bass Guitar, Electric Guitar, etc.

-When using an external preamp, you don’t want to send that signal into the preamp of you Audio Interface since it kind of defeats the purpose of using a dedicated one in the first place.
+When using an external preamp, you don’t want to send that signal into the preamp of you Audio Interface since it defeats the purpose of using a dedicated one in the first place.

 So, what should you do instead?…